Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Fill in the form and click the submit button.

-- Go to the home page `http://localhost:5173/` to see the new plane added to the list.
+- You are now redirected back to the home page and the new plane should be visible in the list.

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;